 The goal is to provide open publications produced at the University with a permanent location and URL, making them easy to find.

 The TUHAT research database also serves as a showcase for the University’s publications.
-In addition, the information is regularly used in the University’s own reports and in reports submitted to the Minsitry of Educationa and Culture.
+In addition, the information is regularly used in the University’s own reports and in reports submitted to the Minsitry of Education and Culture.
 Information concerning openness is retrieved from the research database and entered into systems that produce national and international research information knowledge.

 Articles published in open access journals are self-archived in the University of Helsinki’s repository to ensure their long-term storage and continued openness, for example, should the original journal be discontinued.
-In addition, publications that have received, for example, ERC funding from the EU or Academy of Finland funding, are required to be made openly available in a repository even if the original publication channel is not open.
+In addition, publications that have received, for example, ERC funding from the EU or the Research Council of Finland funding, are required to be made openly available in a repository even if the original publication channel is not open.

 Open publications are retrieved from the repository into national and international portals.
 Self-archiving also enables data mining.
 Texts dealing with a specific topic can be searched from large bodies of text, such as OpenAIRE, a joint database of EU Member States.